-- If you break the conditions of your CTO you can be brought back to hospital.
-Your responsible clinician can bring you back if they think that you are unwell.
+- If you break the conditions of your CTO you can be taken back to hospital.
+Your responsible clinician can take you back if they think that you are unwell.
 They can keep you in hospital for up to 72 hours while they decide what should happen next.

-- You can challenge a CTO if you do not think you should be on one.
+- You can challenge a CTO if you don’t think you should be on one.
 You can get legal aid to pay for a solicitor to help you do this.

 - You have the right to see an Independent Mental Health Advocate (IMHA).
 An IMHA can help you to understand your rights and could help if you are not happy with any of your CTO conditions.

 Some information on this page is quite complicated.
-This section gives an explanation of some of the phrases and words that we use:
+This section explains some of the phrases and words that we use:

-Section 2 (s2) of the Mental Health Act: S2 means that you can be admitted to hospital for an assessment of your mental health.
+- Section 2 (s2) of the Mental Health Act: S2 means that you can be admitted to hospital for an assessment of your mental health.
 You can also get treatment.
-S2 lasts up to 28 days and can not be renewed.
-If you need to stay in hospital after 28 days you will be transferred to a section 3.
+S2 lasts up to 28 days and can’t be renewed.
+If you need to stay in hospital after 28 days, you will be transferred to a section 3.

-A CTO means that you have to keep to certain conditions in the community.
-An example of a condition could be where you take your medication.
+A CTO means that you must keep to certain conditions.
 Your responsible clinician (RC) will write down your conditions for you.
-Your RC can make you come back to hospital if you do not follow the conditions of your CTO.
+Your RC can make you go back to hospital if you don’t follow the conditions of your CTO.
 Your RC can also make you go back to hospital if they feel you have become unwell.

-Your RC is in charge of your CTO so it is important that you know who your responsible clinician is.
+Your RC is in charge of your CTO.
+Ask the hospital if you are not sure who your RC is.